Lego Boost Teaches Kids to Program Robots

-The company’s Mindstorms platform for teens has been around since 2013, but the new Lego Boost kit is designed for kids aged 7 or older.
+The company’s Mindstorms platform for teens has been around since the 90s, but the new Lego Boost kit is designed for kids aged 7 or older.
 The Boost kit is a creative toolbox that includes five models in each set: a standard robot (called “Vernie the Robot”); a robotics cat (“Frankie the Cat”); a builder (“the Autobuilder”); a multi-purpose vehicle (“Multi-Tooled Rover 4”); and a guitar (“Guitar 4000”).
 To build these models, students can use the companion mobile app that allows them to program various behaviors for the robot.

 Each kit comes with:

 - More than 840 Lego bricks;